M-Ullas/Washington-Real-Estate-Dashboard/README.md

 Project Description :- The Washington real estate market dashboard offers a user-friendly and visually appealing experience, presenting key metrics through clear charts and graphs with an easy-on-the-eyes color scheme.
 Designed for simplicity and informativeness, the interactive dashboard allows users to explore detailed data with clear labels and tooltips, including :-

-- Average selling prices by month and year
+- Average selling prices by month and year.
-- Geographic distribution of sales
+- Geographic distribution of sales.
-- Distribution of houses by price range and condition
+- Distribution of houses by price range and condition.
-- Heatmap of house prices vs. condition
+- Heatmap of house prices vs. condition.
-- Average price by number of bedrooms and bathrooms
+- Average price by number of bedrooms and bathrooms.
 - The dashboard allows users to filter data by date range, price range, condition, location, SqFT lot, SQft living, and year built. making it easy to identify trends and patterns.
-For example, the dashboard
+For example, the dashboard.

 shows that :-

 - The average selling price of houses in Washington, D.C. has been increasing steadily over the past year.
-- Houses in the $400,000 to $600,000 price range are the most common type of sale.
+- Houses in the $400,000 to $800,000 price range are the most common type of sale.
 - Houses in good condition tend to sell for more than houses in fair or poor condition.
 - This information can be used by real estate agents to target their marketing efforts, price houses more competitively, and identify areas with the most potential for sales.